Final Results of 44th Palamos Christmas Race series

-Britain’s Jess Lavery and Alex Hugues finished second in the 470 class at the 44th Palamós Christmas Race series, and James Foster was second in the men’s Radial.
+Britain’s Jess Lavery and Alex Hughes finished second in the 470 class at the 44th Palamós Christmas Race series, and James Foster was second in the men’s Radial.

 470 Winners were the Austrian pair David Bargehr and Lukas Mahr who finished undefeated in the seven races sailed and were also declared Christmas Race absolute winners, and presented with the Manuel Albalat Trophy.